The Wind in the Willows (1983 film): Plot

-Delighted to be near home once more, Toad then calls in at Ratty's house, where he is told by Mole and Ratty that the weasels have attacked Badger, thrown him out of Toad Hall and secured themselves inside.
-Toad is despondent, but Badger, who has recovered from the attack, has a plan to take back Toad Hall via a secret tunnel, the existence of which was confided in him by Toad's late father.
-Mole, using Toad's washerwoman disguise and under the instruction of Badger, pays a visit to the weasels and tells them that they will be attacked by an army of bloodthirsty badgers, rats, and toads.
-The story is false, concocted by Badger, but succeeds in destroying the morale of the enemy, as the Chief Weasel places most of his men at the gates and on the walls, which will make retaking Toad Hall from the inside easier.
+Delighted to find himself near home once more, Toad calls in at Ratty's house, where he is told by Mole and Ratty that the weasels have attacked Badger, thrown him out of Toad Hall and secured themselves inside.
+Toad is despondent, but Badger, who has recovered from the attack, has a plan to take back Toad Hall via a secret tunnel, the existence of which was confided to him by Toad's late father.
+Mole, using Toad's washerwoman disguise and under the instruction of Badger, pays a visit to the weasels and tells them that they will be attacked by an army of bloodthirsty badgers, rats and toads.
+This false story, concocted by Badger, leads the Chief Weasel to place most of his men at the gates and on the walls, which will make retaking Toad Hall from the inside easier.
 The following night, the friends sneak through the tunnel and surprise the weasels in the banqueting hall.
 Toad spends most of the battle swinging from the chandeliers, but eventually falls on the Chief Weasel, knocking him unconscious.

 After their victory, Badger, Mole and Ratty settle down and look forward to a peaceful future, until Toad flies overhead in his new contraption, a ”flying machine”.
 Toad's engine suddenly stalls and he crashes into the river.
-During the end credits, the river bankers are pulling Toad and his machine out of the river - life on the Riverbank and in the Wild Wood appears set to continue as before.
+During the end credits, his friends are pulling Toad and his machine out of the river - life on the Riverbank and in the Wild Wood appears set to continue as before.